 “Well?”

-“There was always the assumption that Araminth was alive,” Vomarian Fae said as his face grew red with uneasiness.
+“There was always the assumption that Araminth still lived,” Vomarian said.
+His face scrunched with uncertainty.

 “Fine, I thought that too.
 What was the plan assuming she was alive?”
 My‑re asked.

 Havelock cleared his throat.
-“I’m a bit taken off-guard, as that was my hypothesis too.
-As the situation has it, once the general whereabouts of Araminth were known we’d deploy the mere dragons.
+“I’m taken a bit off-guard, too, as it was my assumption.
+As the situation has it, once the general whereabouts of Araminth were known, we’d deploy the mere dragons.
 They have a renowned sense of smell and could track a grey cat hidden in a dwarven iron mine.
-Now, coming from one, primary point of origin, we’d begin using a hexagon grid to-”
+Now, coming from one primary point of origin, we’d begin using a hexagon grid to-”

 “Get on with it.”